 Colombia is considered a land of extremes.
 Located in northwestern South America, its geographic landscape varies from the snow-covered Andes mountains to the tropical beaches of the Caribbean Sea.
 Due to its variety of ecosystems, Colombia is among the top countries in terms of biodiversity.

-Ecuador encompasses a wide range of natural landscapes and climates, from the arid Pacific lowland coast to the snowcapped peaks of the Andes to the eastern tropical lowland plains of Amazonia.
-It also includes the Galápagos Islands off the country's western coast in the Pacific Ocean.
+Ecuador encompasses a wide range of natural landscapes and climates, ranging from the arid Pacific coastal lowlands to the snow-capped peaks of the Andes Mountains and the lush eastern tropical plains of the Amazon Basin.
+Adding to Ecuador's natural allure are the Galápagos Islands, an archipelago of volcanic origin off the country's western coast in the Pacific Ocean.

 El Salvador is located in northern Central America, where it is both the smallest and most densely populated country.
 Its geographic landscape features two parallel mountain ranges that cross the country with a central plateau between them and a narrow coastal plain hugging the Pacific Ocean.

 French Guiana, an overseas territorial collectivity of France, is located on the northeastern Atlantic coast of South America.
 Almost the entire territory is covered by rainforest, and its many large rivers and streams constitute the only natural means of penetration into the interior.

 Guatemala is the third-largest country in Central America.
 Situated in a geologically active region, its geography is characterized by three major geographic regions or zones: the Petén lowlands, the Guatemalan highlands, and the Pacific coast flatlands.